YueanGu/starter-hugo-academic/content/home/research.md

         * Designed differential coplanar waveguide on board, calculated characteristic impedance of transmission line to decrease reflection using SI9000 and simulated its performance using Advanced Design System.
         * Used multiple decoupling capacitors to depress the current ripple and magnetic beadso suppress high-frequency noise and spike interference on signal circuits and power circuits.

+  - title: Optical Ising Machine Design
+    company: State Key Laboratory on Integrated Optoelectronics, CAS, supervised by Prof. Ming Li
+    company_url: ''
+    location: Beijing, China
+    date_start: '2021-03-13'
+    date_end: '2021-05-13'
+    description: |2-
+       * Read literature regarding optoelectronic oscillator(OEO) and summarized recent progress in the field of OEOs.
+            * Assisted in the design of an optical Ising machine, which is based on OEO and can be used to solve some optimization problems.
+Added an optical fiber of proper length to keep the feedback signal in the same phase with the forward signal and used Matlab to process the experimental data.

 design:
   columns: '2'
 ---